 Regular liaison between feeder First school and Middle schools will be sought in order to identify pupils who may require extra support during the transition.

 The parents of every child of compulsory school age are legally required to ensure he/she receives efficient, full-time education suitable to his/her age, ability and aptitude, and to any special needs he/she may have, either by attendance at school or otherwise.
 Failure to do so is an absolute offence.

 Registers will be taken punctually each day at the published registration time.

 If a pupil arrives after registers close (20 minutes after the published register time) he/she should report to the school office.
 When a pupil misses registration altogether and fails to provide an adequate explanation then that pupil will be marked as an unauthorised absentee for the session.

 Whenever possible, medical/dental appointments should be made outside school hours.

 Current Covid-19 Pandemic

-If a pupil or any household member has any Covid-19 symptoms, then they MUST stay at home until a test has been done.
+If a pupil or any household member has any Covid-19 symptoms, then they MUST stay at home until a PCR test has been done.
 If a pupil develops symptoms throughout the day then they will isolate in the ELSA shed and parents will be contacted immediately.
-If a pupil is absent due to awaiting a test this will be authorised and not included in the data percentage at the end of the year.
+If a pupil is absent due to having covid symptoms and is awaiting a test result, this will be authorised and not included in the data percentage at the end of the year.
 The class teacher will provide home learning remotely through either Tapestry (EYFS and KS1 classes) or Class Dojo (KS2 classes).

 A positive, purposeful and enthusiastic atmosphere